jonathanpenn/ui-screen-shooter/README.md

 ## License

-UI Screen Shots is available under the MIT license.
+UI Screen Shooter is available under the MIT license.
 See the LICENSE file for more info.